sparkfabrik/company-playbook/content/resources/seniority-acc-cne-practitioner.md

 </span>

-* You help improve internal projects (even if just with bug fixes or documentation) based on your skills, aspirations and training goals.
+* You adopt new technologies and practices, under the direction set by your elder teammates.

 <span class='score only-print'>